RJAE5/3013-Algorithms/notes/03-03-Graphing-Algorithms/README.md

 Basically, it starts at a node, sets the distance to that node to 0, finds the next closest node, and then updates the distance to that node.

 It works by keeping for each vertext *v* the cost of d[v] of the shortest path found so far between **s** and *v*

+### Breadth-First Search
+BFS uses a queue to keep track of the neighbors.
+It stays local and spreads out evenly and examines all neighbors

+### Depth-First Search
+DFS uses a stack to keep track of the nodes.
+DFS charges to one end of the graph, and traces back searching the neighbors